parthpanchal123/Linkaro/README.md

-## Linkaro : Easily store and share your social links .
+## Linkaro : A browser extension to store and share your social links easily .

 ## Working